Pinned QMA: The power of fixing a few qubits in proofs

-A different viewpoint of this problem is given in Ref.\ \cite{JGL}, where the authors show universality of adiabatic evolution in the highest excited state of a stoquastic Hamiltonian, and the \emph{QMA} hardness of lower bounding the highest energy of such a Hamiltonian.
+A different viewpoint on this problem is given in Ref.\ \cite{JGL}, where the authors show universality of adiabatic evolution in the highest excited state of a stoquastic Hamiltonian, and the \emph{\QMA} hardness of lower bounding the highest energy of such a Hamiltonian.

-\begin{proof} As in the proof of Theorem~\ref{th:comm}, we start with observing that Pinned stoquastic $k$-local Hamiltonian is in \emph{QMA}, because \emph{Pinned LH} is in \emph{QMA}.
+\begin{proof} As in the proof of Theorem~\ref{th:comm}, we start with observing that Pinned stoquastic $k$-local Hamiltonian is in \emph{\QMA}, because \emph{Pinned LH} is in \emph{\QMA}.
 We will now show that looking at the ground state energy of a Hamiltonian with stoquastic terms with pinning a qubit results is as hard as for a general local Hamiltonian.

-Let us start with an instance of the \emph{QMA} complete problem \emph{Local Hamiltonian}.
+Let us start with an instance of the \emph{\QMA}-complete problem \emph{Local Hamiltonian}.
 For each such Hamiltonian $H$, we can write another using only stoquastic terms, in order to deal with possible positive off-diagonal elements in $H$.
 For this, we will divide $H=\hat{O} + \hat{P}$ into local terms $\hat{O}$ which are diagonal or have negative off-diagonal elements, and local terms $\hat{P}$ with positive off-diagonal elements.
 Let us replace the latter with stoquastic terms as follows.
 First, add an extra qubit $q$ in a state vector $\ket{-} = \left(\ket{0}-\ket{1}\right)/\sqrt 2$ to the system.
 Second, modify each term $\hat{P}$ by attaching the operator $X_q$ and change its sign, generating a new, stoquastic Hamiltonian $H' = \hat{O}\otimes \ii -\hat{P}\otimes X_q$.
 When we then look at state vectors of the form $\ket{\phi}\ket{-}$, the expectation values of the modified Hamiltonian will be